-This web site contains the required reading, the supplemental reading, and various reference materials.
 There will be about two hours of reading for each hour of class.
-You will get the most out of class if you are generally familiar with the required reading (i.e., read it once with some care but do not obsess over it—this is a critical skill in the practice of law).
+You will get the most out of class if you are generally familiar with the required reading (i.e., read it once with some care but do not obsess over it—this is a critical skill for an attorney, regardless of the area of practice).

 NB: "±" indicates that the hyperlink will take you to another site.